magnussolidus/PTO-Helper/README.md

 3. Your PTO Hourly rate
    1. Will display the value of your hourly rate while taking a PTO.
    2. This calculation is based on the amount of daily working hours and how many monthly hours are considered for the PTO calculation.
+4. Total Working Hours in `month`
+   1. Will display the total of working hours you are expected to do on said month.
+   2. It adjusts accordingly to your PTO days count.
+5. The Expected income text
+   1. Will display the expected income for said `month`.
+   2. It calculates the sum of your regular working hours with the pto hours.

 ---